windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/ioc-container.md

 # Lazy Loading

-Sometimes we will hope not create object instantly, we can use callback to create object.
+Use callback function as input value if we do not want to create object instantly.

 ``` php
 // Set a closure into it